Orozco v Attorney General: Judgment

-Consequently, the Court found in favour of the claimant as follows.
+Consequently, the court found in favour of the claimant as follows.

-It is hereby declared that section 53 of the Belize Criminal Code [Act 1981], Chapter 101 [of the Substantive Laws of Belize], contravenes sections 3, 6, 12 and 16 of the Belize Constitution [Act 1981] to the extent that it applies to carnal intercourse against the order of nature between persons. [...]
+It is hereby declared that section 53 of the Belize Criminal Code, Chapter 101, contravenes sections 3, 6, 12 and 16 of the Belize Constitution to the extent that it applies to carnal intercourse against the order of nature between persons ...
 It is therefore ordered that the following sentence be added to section 53 of the Criminal Code, Chapter 101: "This section shall not apply to consensual sexual acts between adults in private."